 Beyond clothing, you can also use packing cubes to separate wires and cords, or in-flight supplies from those you put in your checked luggage.
 You can even use packing cubes in your carry on or backpack, so you don’t have to frantically search for your gum mid-flight.

-You can’t beat these packing cubes from Veken which still have a 5-star rating with over 9,000 reviews!
+If you are a fan, you can’t beat these packing cubes from Veken which still have a 5-star rating with over 9,000 reviews.

 Place a cotton pad inside powder makeup

-Makeup can easily crack when traveling, especially pressed powder.
+Makeup can easily crack when traveling, especially pressed powder, and that results in a mess of powder everywhere.

 Put a cotton pad inside the box and then close it to soften the blow in case it gets tossed around inside your makeup bag.